 In conclusion we have demonstrated that the metadensity functional dependence on the form of the thermally scaled pair potential $\beta\phi(r)$ provides fertile ground for deep and fresh insight into both the formal structure of classical density functional theory and the correlated equilibrium behaviour of fluids.
 We have restricted our numerical work to one-dimensional systems that interact with range-truncated interparticle forces.
 The theoretical metadensity functional structure is general though and it holds, in principle, for higher spatial dimensions and for long-ranged pair potentials.

-Our present contribution complements Ref.~\cite{kampa2024meta}, where questions of Henderson inversion and inhomogeneous soft matter design were addressed for one-dimensional systems.
+Our present contribution complements Ref.~\citenum{kampa2024meta}, where questions of Henderson inversion and inhomogeneous soft matter design were addressed for one-dimensional systems.
 These topics were shown there to connect naturally to the functional dependence on $\beta\phi(r)$~\cite{kampa2024meta}.
 Neural density functionals, obtained via the local learning strategy, allow one to capture accurately this `metadensity' functional dependence.
 In quite striking contrast, this feat is not currently possible analytically, as there is no generally applicable and reliable closed form for an excess free energy functional known.
 A makeshift is the simple mean-field approximation, where the dependence on $\phi(r)$ is linear, see the discussion below \eqr{EQmetapairDefinitionCPhi} and the comparison with the neural metadensity functional results presented in Fig.~\ref{FIGmetapairMetaDirectCorrelationFunctional}.
 Tackling Henderson-type inversion problems requires an accurate description of the functional dependence on $\phi(r)$, which the neural metadensity functional can provide.
 In this regard, it remains to be scrutinized precisely for which conditions $\phi(r)$ can be determined uniquely from structural data in inhomogeneous settings; the neural metadensity functional can serve as valuable numerical guidance for this task.

 Crucially, our results demonstrate that the neural dependence on the scaled pair potential $\beta\phi(r)$ transcends beyond being a mere input `switch' of the neural network.
 The `metachannel' rather constitutes an accurate numerical representation of a formally well-defined and unique functional dependence, which we have in particular elucidated via Levy's constrained search method in Sec.~\ref{SECmetadensityFunctionalDependence} within the presentation of general concepts in Sec.~\ref{SECtheory}.
 The data-driven evidence for the validity of the present functional point of view stems from the range of functional differentiation and functional line integral relationships that we could exploit consistently and confirm to be satisfied with high accuracy.